harishmuh/Heart-diseases-prediction-Machine-Learning--App/README.md

 ## Context

 Heart disease remains one of the leading causes of mortality worldwide, accounting for a significant number of deaths annually.
-According to WHO, this disease causes up to 17.9 M global mortality in annual basis.
+According to WHO, this disease causes up to 17.9 M global mortality on an annual basis.
 Therefore, timely diagnosis and monitoring are crucial for managing heart conditions effectively and reducing associated risks.
 In recent years, advancements in machine learning techniques have shown promise in assisting healthcare professionals with accurate prediction and diagnosis of heart diseases.

 ## Objective